Kinzinger predicts 2024 elections will be a ‘mess’

 Kinzinger’s remarks come during public hearings being held by the House select committee investigating the Capitol insurrection, during which Trump supporters stormed the building in an effort to stop Congress from certifying the results of the 2020 election.
 The Capitol attack resulted in the deaths of five people.

-Kinzinger, one of two Republicans who serves on the committee, said he, his wife and his 5-month child recently received a death threat, though he added he did not worry about being harmed.
+Kinzinger, one of two Republicans who serve on the committee, said he, his wife, and his 5-month child recently received a death threat, though he added he did not worry about being harmed.

 “There are people that — there’s violence in the future, I’m going to tell you.
 And until we get a grip on telling people the truth, we can’t expect any differently,” he said.